ben-marino/sociallyfed-ai-workflow/docs/FAQ.md

 **No, it's flexible:**
 - Adjust phase lengths to your needs
-- Skip strategic planning if task is straightforward
+- Skip strategic planning if the task is straightforward
 - Spend more time on implementation
 - Adapt to your workflow